 In the U.S., changing the three-tiered system is a multifaceted issue.
 It puts the interests of small wine producers against distributors, private industry against governmental regulation, and, most importantly, profit against public health.

 The Conservative Position

 The conservative position on recreational drugs is that their use is both immoral and should remain illegal.
-The chief arguments for the conservative position are these.
+Common arguments for the conservative position are these.

 2. Harm to user’s health.
 Drugs adversely affect the user’s health, and we have an obligation to avoid unnecessary harm to our bodies, such as that which is caused by regular drug use.
 A criticism of this argument is that harm to oneself is often a byproduct of exercising one’s freedom, such as with playing dangerous sports or simply driving in a car.
 While it’s good to reduce harms to oneself when we can, eliminating all such harms would seriously curtail our freedom to act as we like and try out different hobbies, careers and lifestyles.

 3. Decrease in user’s motivation.
 Drugs adversely affect the user’s motivation to be a productive citizen.
 We have an obligation to ourselves and society to develop our talents and be productive citizens in some way.
 But the pleasures of drug use, even with less addictive ones, often eclipse the ordinary sense of enjoyment and satisfaction that we might get from learning new skills and creating a better society.
 A criticism of this argument is that the same rationale applies to other recreational diversions, such as watching mindless TV shows that waste huge amounts of time and sap our motivation to do something more useful.
 We all can’t be obsessively high-energy and productive people, and there is something to be said for living a relaxed and laidback life, if that’s what we so choose.